marinoandrea/stargate-x/README.md

 ## Usage

-In order to use the pre-built graphs, just call the `load` method specifying the species:
+In order to use the pre-built graphs, just call the `load` method passing the species as an argument:

 ```python
 from reactome_graph import ReactomeGraph, Species